Privacy Notice for Generation New Era families

 Exception to the right to be informed

 It would take disproportionate effort to inform all potential participants about the study prior to them receiving a letter (e.g. informing everyone registering a birth about the study and the possibility they could be invited to take part).
 We are therefore using the UK GDPR ‘disproportionate effort’ ‘opt out’ from the ‘right to be informed’.
-We recognise that not providing individuals whose data we’ve received from other sources with this privacy notice directly in advance, poses risks that:
+We recognise that not providing individuals with this privacy notice directly in advance of receiving their personal data to invite them to take part in the study, poses risks that:

 - individuals are unaware that the study is collecting and using their personal information and therefore may not be expecting their data to be used in this way.